Out of Eden Walk Comes to Kyoto: A National Geographic Conversation

-As part of a National Geographic event in Kyoto, I directed a bilingual talk featuring Pulitzer Prize-winning journalist Paul Salopek, creator of the Out of Eden Walk.
+As part of a National Geographic event in Kyoto, Kristoffer directed a bilingual talk featuring Pulitzer Prize-winning journalist Paul Salopek, creator of the Out of Eden Walk.
 His global journey retraces the path of early human migration—on foot—spanning over 38,000 km and more than a decade.

 Paul shared stories that don’t make headlines: quiet moments of resilience, generosity, and wisdom from people around the world.
 From nomads in the Horn of Africa to farmers in Asia, each encounter offers a deeper lesson about how we live, move, and connect.